All Guides About Start Here

 📸

-The single highest-impact landing page change for most micro SaaS is adding a product screenshot or short demo above the fold.
-Visitors who see the product convert at 2–3x the rate of visitors who don't.
-This is the most-validated finding in SaaS CRO research.
+The single biggest improvement most landing pages can make is adding a product screenshot or short demo at the top of the page.
+Visitors who see the product sign up at 2–3 times the rate of visitors who don't.
+This is the most consistent finding across studies of what gets people to sign up for software.

-Ranked by conversion impact · Based on CRO studies across small SaaS products
+Ranked by how much they push up signup rates · Based on landing-page studies of small SaaS products

 Product screenshot